-Unions

-Classified substitutes can join one of the following bargaining associations, appropriate to their position worked, after 30 cumulative days of employment: the Everett Association of Paraeducators (EAP), the Everett Association of Educational Office Personnel (EAEOP) or Service Employees International Union (SEIU).
-Dues for EAP and EAEOP are 1.75% of your gross monthly income.
-Dues for SEIU is 1.7% of your gross monthly income.

-When will you be paid
+When will you be paid?

 Everett Public Schools pays our employees once per month, on the last work day of each month.
 This will be the day that your direct deposit is posted to your bank account.
 Substitutes hired after the 15th day in any given month, will receive their first paycheck at the end of the following month.